intel-lab-lkp/linux/Documentation/process/stable-kernel-rules.rst

 series (for example due to API changes).

-When using option 2 or 3 you can ask for your change to be included in specific stable series.
+When using option 2 or 3 you can ask for your change to be included in specific stable series, one way to do so is by specifying the target series in the subject prefix (e.g. '[PATCH stable 5.15 5.10]' asks that the patch to be included in both 5.10.y and 5.15.y).
 When doing so, ensure the fix or an equivalent is applicable, submitted, or already present in all newer stable trees still supported.
 This is meant to prevent regressions that users might later encounter on updating, if e.g. a fix merged for 5.19-rc1 would be backported to 5.10.y, but not to 5.15.y.

 .. _option_1: